 July 1 – Oliver bringing some softer nesting material.
 He’s got to keep the nest intact as the chicks jump and flap all over the nest.

-July 1 - A chick 'feels the wind' while a purple martin cruises on by.
+July 1 – A chick ‘feels the wind’ while a swallow cruises on by.

 July 1 – Family Portrait with Olivia wet from a recent swim.